EJLugo/sidekick/README.md

 # Sidekick

 * Sidekick is an app designed for women looking to find their perfect workout buddy, or, their sidekick.
-* Using a shared interest of fitness type, users can find women working out at the same studio.
+* Using a shared interest of fitness type or studio, users can find new workout buddies by connecting with other women.

 ## Technologies
 * Rails
 * React
+* React Router

 ## Trello Board
 [Trello](https://trello.com/b/uaVqcOmJ/sidekick)

 ## MVP
-* Users can search for workouts by type
 * Users can search studio class offerings
 * Users can read fitness related articles
 * Users can comment on articles